heycodingkr/submission_code_challenge/README.md

    4. [`/lib/hello_web/views/page_view.ex`](/lib/hello_web/views/page_view.ex) - implemented functions which are relative with template file
    5. [`/lib/hello_web/templates/page/index.html.eex](/lib/hello_web/templates/page/index.html.eex) - Index template for 10 by 10 table with pagination.

-## Conclusion
- It was my first experience that i use the Elixir for application.
-As i think, Elixir is quite productive and fasnating programming langauge at all.
-Thank for your code challenge you made for me.
-It attracts me to Elixir world and also I could spent my time with fun of new knowledge in Elixir.
- BR Jason.